Back to guides

 Grow your newsletter subscribers

 Growing your newsletter subscribers is a great way to feed your sales funnel, build your awareness and generate leads.
-If you have a list of prospects that you'd like to win business with, Newsletters are a great, gentle way of engaging with them to build your credibility.
+If you have a list of prospects that you'd like to win business with, newsletters are a great, gentle way of engaging with them to build your credibility.

 Did you know that you can save loads of time growing your LinkedIn newsletter subscriber list by using Dux-Soup to automate LinkedIn campaigns to your first, second, and even third-degree connections that invite them to subscribe?